-Тор rics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 7.
-AIR QUALITY - Where available, the significance criteria est pollution control district may be relied upon to make the fol - gement or air a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes
+Тор nics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 7.
+AIR QUALITY - Where available, the significance criteria es pollution control district may be relied upon to make the following the significance criteria establishment of the significance criteria establishment. - gement or air a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes